DOT Physicals

 The physicians at the Boulder Medical Center provide DOT examinations.
 The following problems are considered to disqualify persons from obtaining a commercial driver's license:

-- medical illness which in the judgement of the examiner could interfere with the ability to drive
+- Medical illness which in the judgment of the examiner could interfere with the ability to drive

 - Visual acuity of less than 20/40 with or without correction, restricted visual fields or color vision unable to detect red, green & amber